Drushyagowda17/BloodLink/BloodLink/README.md

 ---
 **Note**:This was built as a collage mini project.
 **Note**: This application is designed for educational and demonstration purposes.
-For production use, additional security measures, proper API integrations, and comprehensive testing should be implemented.# BloodLink
+For production use, additional security measures, proper API integrations, and comprehensive testing should be implemented.
-By Drushya and Dhaiwik
+** This Project was done with the help of Dhawik ** **Github username -@Peash02 **